sendgrid/docs/content/docs/ui/sending-email/email-testing.md

 ## Purchasing additional credits

-If you find yourself in need of more credits than your Marketing Campaigns plan offers, we offer additional Email Testing credit packages as add-ons to your monthly plan.
+If you find yourself in need of more credits than your plan offers, we offer additional Email Testing credit packages as add-ons to your monthly plan.

 <callout>